Soulive: History

 Late in 2006 the group recorded No Place Like Soul with producer Stewart Lerman at his studio in Greenwich Village, The Shinebox.
 The album was released on Stax Records, which had been absorbed into Concord.
 On that album and the subsequent tour, Boston based reggae/soul artist Toussaint joined band as lead vocalist.
 However, after the tour, the band decided to become a trio yet again.
 In a post to the Soulive messageboard, Alan Evans explained: "we just want to have fun. no more chasing the pop thing or whatever that is.
 We just want to go out and rage, no setlists, no huge venues, no tour buses.
 Just have fun.
 This is not to say we didn't have fun with tours, we did but we realized that in looking at our past...
 We have had the most success and most fun when it was just the trio."

 In 2008, Soulive performed at the Newport Jazz Festival.

 Soulive released a new album, Up Here, on April 14, 2009.
 The album marked somewhat of a return to form for the group, as many of the songs are solely instrumentals.
 For this album, they were joined once again by Ryan Zoidis on tenor sax, Sam Kininger on alto sax - who are now under the alias/moniker "The Shady Horns" - as well as appearances by Rashawn Ross on trumpet.
 Nigel Hall also guests on the track "Too Much".

-On July 28, 2009, played the pre-game festivities for the 2009 MLS All-Star Game at The Canyons in Park City, Utah.
+On July 28, 2009, Soulive played the pre-game festivities for the 2009 MLS All-Star Game at The Canyons in Park City, Utah.

 In 2010 the band released an album of Beatles covers entitled Rubber Soulive.
 Neal Evans said in an interview, "We had a ton of different concept albums that we wanted to do over the years, including a ‘British Invasion’ album....When it came time to make a record we decided to follow through with the Beatles concept."
 In 2019, Krasno moved to the West Coast, in part, to build a home studio and dig deeper into his producer work.
 Soulive currently are focusing on city-specific runs and residencies.
 In 2020, he launched the Plus One podcast.